 Additionally, the following packages are build-time requirements for compiling assets:

-After all packages are installed, you may now setup the application:
+After all packages are installed, setup the application with:

 $ git clone https://git.sr.ht/~sirn/fanboi2 fanboi2 $ cd fanboi2/ $ make all -j2

-.env according to the configuring section below, then run:
+.env according to the configuring section below, and run:

 $ make migrate $ make serve

 You also need to run the worker (in another terminal) with: